Dadar: Rail

-Dadar will also be served by Line 3 of the Mumbai Metro.

-Road Transport
+Road

 Dadar east has been a key interchange point for those coming from Pune, Panvel and Navi Mumbai by road transport.
 A bus hub next to Dadar GPO is a destination point for many buses coming from out of Mumbai.

 Locally, Dadar is well connected to other neighborhoods of Mumbai, namely Matunga, Wadala, Parel-Prabhadevi, and Mahim.

 Metro

-Currently Metro 3 is under construction, which is the completely under ground metro rail project in Mumbai.
+Dadar West will be served by the underground Line 3 of Mumbai Metro.

 Culture

 Dadar has long been a cultural center for the native Marathi speaking local people and from the rest of Maharashtra.
 Being along the Konkan coast, like the rest of Mumbai, the native language of the region is Marathi.

 Cinema

 Dada Saheb Phalke (in recognition of whom the road Dada Saheb Phalke Road is named) partly shot his first film "Raja Harishchandra" at Mathura Bhavan, in one of his friend's residence in Dadar East.
 Apart from this studio, many other prominent film studios such as Ranjit Studios and Rooptara Studios were eventually built on this road.

-There is also an active crowd that watches dramas and Shivaji Mandir is one of the few theatres in Mumbai that has catered to the middle class' interest in the dramatic arts.
+There is also an active crowd that watches dramas.
+Shivaji Mandir is one of the few theatres in Mumbai that has catered to the middle class' interest in the dramatic arts.
 It was here that artists like Vijay Tendulkar, Vijaya Mehta, Mahesh Elkunchwar, Dr. Shreeram Lagoo and Nana Patekar found an eager audience.

 Dadar has been also home to movie halls like Chitra Cinema, Inox Nakshatra and Hindmata Cinema.
 Plaza Cinema, a prominent theatre in west Dadar was damaged during the 1993 bomb-blasts/riots.
 It has now reopened and remains one of the theatres in Mumbai that show Marathi movies.